ajbaker2/InteractiveViz/interactive_proposal.md

 # Questions
 1. I mentioned this above, but I am confused by two of the files in the Kaggle data, which are the "adult_population_covered" datasets.
 Could you held clue me into what these datasets are describing?
 2. Do you think this data alone would be enough to build a quality interactive website?
 I'm thinking I can build a narrative off the data and do something like the "Spain Lives In Flats" site where we keep looking at different parts of the world.
 If not, I can for sure look for more data, but I've found that sometimes one data source can be enough like with my static project
+3. Something like "Spain Lives in Flats" does not necessarily have lots of "user interactivity", but instead employs more of the aforementioned scrollytelling method.
+Would choosing something like this be appropriate for this project, or does there need to be clearer user input onto the page?

 # Mock-up